 You can compare attribution models in Google Ads.
 Go to Tools – Attributions – Attribution Modeling and Compare different attribution models.

 If you use an attribution model that gives fractional credit for your conversions, you may see fractions (like 0.25) in conversion value.
 You may also find fractions in end of the month conversion value.

 To use data driven attribution model, an account must have at least 15,000 clicks and a conversion action must have at least 600 conversions within 30 days.

-Without the required minimum data, you will not see the option to use data-driven attribution in your AdWords account.
+Without the required minimum data, you will not see the option to use data-driven attribution in your Google Ads account.

 Attribution models will help advertisers across the world to find the true value of their advertising budget spends.
 It will help you to identify keywords, ads or campaigns which are undervalued using a last-click attribution model.